Amarnath510/SpringBoot_Basic/README.md

 - gcb (gradle clean build)
 - We will use gradle plugin to run spring boot application, > gradle bootRun
 - In the console you can see all the endpoints that are registeres, on which port tomcat is running etc.
-NOTE: The process won't complete.
+<br>NOTE: The process won't complete.
 It holds at ~80%.
 It means it is up and running.
 You can hit the end-points.
 - http://localhost:8090/hello

 # Add another Mapping